How to Obtain BIS Certification for Electronics Clock in India

 The CRS is further sub-divided into two classifications –

 - Scheme-I (ISI Mark Scheme) – about 107 products – different types of cement; circuit breakers; electric iron; electric immersion heaters; electric stoves; multi-purpose dry batteries; milk powder; infant milk substitutes; packaged drinking water etc. are covered under this Scheme.
 Manufacturers of such products need ISI certification before introducing their product in the market.
 The process of ISI registration is like that of BIS registration where product samples need to be submitted to BIS-approved labs for testing that they conform with the given standard.
 On approval, BIS officers inspect the factory and the manufacturing process.
 After submission of required documents, the application is reviewed by the regional BIS office post for which the ISI certification is done.

 - Scheme-II (Registration Scheme) – about 50 products have been included under this scheme that are majorly electronic products, Information Technology equipment, solar photovoltaic, secondary cells, and batteries for solar photovoltaic, etc. This scheme was introduced in 2012 by the Department of Electronics and Information Technology (DeitY) and BIS.
 It initially included 15 electronics.
 The Scheme is now regulated by the Ministry of Electronics & Information Technology (MeitY) and the Bureau.

 For foreign manufacturers too, the scheme is applicable.
 They need to obtain the BIS registration before their products enter the Indian market.
 All products are required to be tested in BIS Approved Testing Labs in India before the unique registration number is allotted to the manufacturer.
 Labs based outside the country are not recognized for testing for this program by BIS.

-Learn about BIS certification for mail processing machines.
+Also, Read: BIS certification for mail processing machines

 BIS certification for Electronic clocks with mains powers and electronic games (Video)